China

 Stay agile in an accelerating business environment

 Today's business keeps changing fast.
-There are too many unforseen technology changes and basic operating shifts which change the ground-rules.
+There are too many unforeseen technology changes and basic operating shifts which change the ground-rules.
 To sustain business performance in this environment, companies must develop agility.

 Published as Staying Life Cycle Agile by Automation World - October 2004.